How we protect the public

 The Medical Council will act to protect the public if a doctor may be practising unsafely or placing the public at risk.
 The Council also recognises the importance of maintaining the public's trust and confidence in the medical profession and will use its powers in cases of serious crimes and unethical conduct.
 The Council also plays an important role in ensuring that medical students are fit to have contact with the public in NSW.

 Frequently the Council imposes conditions on a practitioner's registration.
 Conditions are designed to protect the public and to enable the Council to monitor compliance and must be complied with if the practitioner wants to continue to practise medicine.
-Examples of conditions include the type of procedure that may be performed, the type of patient who may be seen, a requirement to work under supervision, or to undertake further education.
+Examples of conditions include the type of procedure that may be performed, the type of patient or number of patients who may be seen, a requirement to work under supervision, or to undertake further education.
 Most conditions are publicly available on the national register of practitioners.

 You can check the standards that medical practitioners must meet by visiting the Medical Board of Australia.

 - engage the profession, community and stakeholder groups in education programs to support good medical practice and understanding by medical professionals of the Council’s regulatory functions and support programs

 - receive and manage complaints and notifications about registered medical practitioners and medical students in NSW, in partnership with the Health Care Complaints Commission (HCCC).

 - commission research to improve the evidence base for our regulatory work